 Where Can You Find Castor Oil?

-To know where to buy castor oil, you won’t have to look too far.
+To know where to buy castor oil for hair, you won’t have to look too far.
 Because of the many castor oil uses, lots of traditional grocers carry it.
 If you struggle to find it at your typical market however, you can go to a natural food store or organic food co-op.

 The product is a favorite with those who prefer to live a natural lifestyle, so nearly all health food stores offer the product.